NIC397/number-guessing-game/README.md

 # Number Guessing Game

-   A simple yet engaging Number Guessing Game with a graphical user interface
+   A simple yet engaging Number Guessing Game with a graphical user interface built using Python and Tkinter.

 ## Features